-It's a lit from within summer.
+It's a lit-from-within summer.

 Monastic botanicals to fuel your natural glow.